 A monthly volume charge shall be charged to monitored customers in the amount of two dollars and seventy-one cents (\$2.71) per one hundred (100) cubic feet of water used.
-The BOD strength charge shall be \$0.2926 per pound of BOD, the suspended solids strength charge shall be \$0.1350 per bond of suspended solids and the dissolved solids strength charge will be \$0.0420 per pound of dissolved solids (applicable to gas well drillers).
+The Bio-chemical Oxygen Demand ("BOD") strength charge shall be \$0.2929 per pound of BOD, the suspended solids strength charge shall be \$0.1558 per pound of suspended solids and the dissolved solids strength charge will be \$0.0420 per pound of dissolved solids (applicable to gas well drillers).
 Monitoring and pretreatment charge will be equal to the actual cost incurred.